 - FS has a robust community engagement component, and

-- FS helps create the normalization of planning that makes NS and LS easier to implement.
+- FS helps create the normalization of planning that makes NS and AS easier to implement.

 Other organizations choose to start with NS or AS implementation as those target populations present the most immediate need.